harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 plt.show()
 ```

+## Harp-Python

+### Exercise 9: Simplifying Recording

+You might have noticed that the workflow in [Exercise 7](#exercise-7-combining-acquisition-and-control) is quite large due to all the additional nodes needed to process and record the data and commands.
+While this approach may be feasible for simple use cases, it does not scale well as more devices are added.

 > [!TIP]
 > **Optional** - You can repeat the normalization step from [Exercise 4](#exercise-4-visualizing-recorded-data).
 Keep in mind when handling multiple data streams, all dataframes should be normalized to the earliest timestamp.